LennartKeller/trf_training_tut/text/HuggingFaceTrainer.md

 ```

-This script is fully configurable via the command line and can be used to test various models and parameter combination on our sentence ordering task.

 ## Conclusion

-The Huggingface `Trainer` is a good choice when it comes to training models on standard tasks that are well supported.
+The Huggingface `Trainer` is a perfect choice when training models on standard tasks that are well supported.
 In these cases, it enables to train models effortlessly without requiring to write much code.
-It has a lot of useful out-of-the-box features, like gradient clipping, half-precision training, support of distributed training or logging to Tensorboard, which make it feasible for training large models on large datasets.
-In the best case, when the dataset is already available as Huggingface `Dataset` and the model task is also supported by the `transformers` library, it comes down to a few lines of code to train the model without having to really dive deep into any internals along the way.
+In the best case, when the dataset is already available as Huggingface `Dataset`, it comes down to a few lines of code to train the model without having to dive deep into any internals along the way.

+Also, it has many useful out-of-the-box features, like gradient clipping, half-precision training, support of distributed training or logging to Tensorboard, which make it feasible for training large models on large datasets.

 Nonetheless, there are a few issues if one wants to leave the carved-out paths.
-Like the rest of Huggingface's software, the' transformers' library is relatively young and fastly evolving.
+Like the rest of Huggingface's software, the `transformers` library is relatively young and evolvs at great speed.
 Huggingface's self-proclaimed goal is to provide an easy-to-use all-in-one infrastructure for NLP with language models and incorporate new models, architectures, and developments as quickly as possible.
 On this path, sacrifices have to be made.

 One area that seems to suffer from the speedy development is documentation.
-It is sufficient and provides all essential information, but it can be very sparse in detail at times.
+It is sufficient and provides all essential information, but it can sometimes be very sparse in detail.
 Often, there are multiple options to choose from when customizing something.
-For example, the default optimizer can be exchanged during the initialization of the `Trainer`, by simply passing another one to it.
+For example, the default optimizer can be exchanged during the initialization of the `Trainer`, by simply passing another one to it, or by overwriting `.create_optimizer`-method.
-Another possibility would be to create a custom `Trainer` and to overwrite the `.create_optimizer`-method.
-In these cases, the documentation lacks hints to decide which way to go.
+In cases like this one, the documentation lacks hints to decide which way to go.

 Other times the documentation does not paint the whole picture of the behavior of the described object.
 In these cases, it might become necessary to take a look into the source code itself.

-There it becomes evident that the `Trainer` could use some refactoring.
+By looking into the source code of `Trainer`, it becomes evident that it could use some refactoring.
 Especially, its high-level methods, like the `.train`-method, are very complex since they do much heavy lifting, for example, dispatching the training to multiple devices.
 While the preferred way to customize the training is to subclass the `Trainer` and overwrite methods, this is only feasible for the low-level methods that define single steps.
 Even tiny adjustments to the high-level methods can require copying code or rewriting certain parts.